kanttouchthis/ER-fpsunlock/README.md

 ## ER-fpsunlock

-A quick and simple commandline tool for changing the fps lock in Elden Ring, written in rust.
+A quick and simple cli for changing the fps lock in Elden Ring, written in rust.

 ## Disclaimer